daltonrooney/meeting-recorder/docs/AUTOMATION.md

 - `../other-folder/transcript`
 - `folder/transcript`

-#### Settings Persistence Warning

-The `outputFolder` and `filenameTemplate` parameters permanently modify user settings.
-This is intentional for automation scenarios where you want to set up a recording configuration that persists across multiple sessions.

-**Impact:**
+#### Session-Specific Configuration

+The `outputFolder` and `filenameTemplate` parameters are session-specific overrides that apply only to the current recording session without modifying your permanent user settings.

+**Behavior:**
+- Automation starts recording with `outputFolder=/tmp/recordings`
-- Automation sets `outputFolder` to `/tmp/recordings`
+- This recording saves to `/tmp/recordings`
-- User manually starts recording → saves to `/tmp/recordings`
+- User manually starts another recording → saves to configured settings location
-- Remains until user changes it in Settings UI

-If you want session-specific settings without permanently modifying defaults, use App Intents or AppleScript instead.
+- Your permanent settings remain unchanged

+This design ensures automation workflows can use custom paths without affecting your normal recording preferences.

 ### URL Encoding